andrienko/js_cli/README.md

  - data.commandText is everything user inputted except the command being called
  - data.command is the command being called
  - data.parameters is an array of every word user inputted, separated by spaces and = sign.

+The second parameter is the cli object which contains reference to current TheCLI.
+It is there for sake of extendability so please use it if you need to call the cli from your function (for example, to output something to the cli)

 Running multiple instances on same page
 ---